-Due to a wide range of super ingredients found in Murumuru butter, most companies have manufactured beauty products which contain large amounts of Murumuru butter mixed with other oils to come up with moisturizers, lotions and shampoos.
+Due to a wide range of super ingredients found in Murumuru butter, most companies have manufactured beauty products that contain large amounts of Murumuru butter mixed with other oils to come up with moisturizers, lotions, and shampoos.

 My favorite product that utilizes murumuru butter is Mahalo’s Rare Indigo Beauty Balm.
 I absolutely adore using this balm as my go-to facial moisturizer.
 I love the scent and texture and the fact that it doesn’t clog my pores.